Freedom App Alternatives for iPhone (2026)

 1. Habit Doom: Habit-locked instead of schedule-locked

-Habit Doom is the right Freedom alternative for users whose schedule varies, who want unlock tied to productivity rather than the clock, or who want a free tier that genuinely works.
-The free tier covers full habit tracking and full app blocking.
-Freedom's free tier is a teaser.
-Habit Doom's free tier is a usable product.
+That makes it the right Freedom alternative for anyone whose schedule varies, who wants the unlock tied to productivity rather than the clock, or who wants a free tier that genuinely works.
+Where Freedom's free tier is a teaser, Habit Doom's covers full habit tracking and full app blocking, which makes it the cheapest fully functional way to test the habit-locked mechanic before paying.
+See how Habit Doom works for the mechanic.

 2. Opal: iOS-native scheduled blocking